 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Is there any evidence that Food Chaining works with older children?
 My son is a young teen.
-He is an extremely picky eater, typical of Asperger`s, plus he has some other stuff, we call him Alphabet soup, for all the acronyms.
+He is an extremely picky eater, typical of Asperger`s.

 My concern in your case is that your son's food selectivity has recently worsened and he has multiple medical concerns.
 Before embarking on a new treatment, I would first visit his pediatrician to rule out a medical or medication basis for this change in his selectivity.